tsgates/arch-wiki-markdown/wiki/ASUS_Zenbook_Prime_UX31A.md

 One of the criticisms this laptop gets (see reviews at Amazon) is that the placement of the touchpad results in frequent touchpad brushing during typing.
 You should use whatever touchpad disabling method you prefer.
-See Touchpad_Synaptics#Disable_Trackpad_while_Typing.
+See Touchpad Synaptics#Disable trackpad while typing.

 HDMI plugged at boot
 --------------------

-There seems to be an issue whereby having an HDMI device plugged in at boot results in the screens being switched and also the laptop screen not coming on.
+There seems to be a problem whereby having an HDMI device plugged in at boot results in the screens being switched and also the laptop screen not coming on.
 To make this more bearable you can automate switching HDMI on with the following udev rule and script: